-South edge of the site, looking west from near the southeast corner of the site; 11/22/19.
+South edge of the site, looking west from the southeast part of the site; 12/31/20.
+There are several fruit and nut trees within the project site.

-West edge of the site, looking north from the southwest corner of the site; 11/22/19.
+West edge of the site, looking north along 5th Street West from the southwest corner of the site; 12/31/20.